Environmental stress level to model tumor cell growth and survival: Results and Discussion

 We investigate the ratio of the resulting values of the validation metric~\eqref{eq:valid} of each model.
 This does not show any preference of a particular model (see Table~\ref{Tab:validResSUP} in supplementary Section~\ref{SUPsec:calRes}).
 To get a quantitative statement for the models' quality of fit to the data, we calculate the logarithm of the Bayes factor: ${\log_{10}\big(\mathcal{Z}_{\stress:S}\big)=\log_{10}\left(\frac{p(\mathcal{I}\,|\,\mathcal{M}_\stress)}{p(\mathcal{I}\,|\,\mathcal{M}_S)}\right)}$.
 In Figure~\ref{Fig:evid} the average trend of this value over the course of model calibration steps is shown and interpreted according to the scale given in \eqref{eq:scaleZ}.
 Additionally to the averaged trend, the plot shows the evolution of the Bayes factor for one particular run of the algorithm (dashed line).
 For this run, the resulting expected values of the parameters' posteriors match approximately with the ones in Table~\ref{Tab:deviations1}.
 We will refer to the corresponding posteriors later in Section~\ref{subsec:resCorr}, when we investigate the correlation between the model parameters.

 For the first eight calibration steps, the Bayes factor indicates strong evidence to prefer model~\ref{eq:ODEstress} over~\ref{eq:ODE}.
 Until this point only data regarding~${\initV=1.00}$ are considered.
 Incremental inclusion of the next data set (${\initV=0.50}$) weakens the weight of the support for model~\ref{eq:ODEstress}, but still allows to conclude a tendency of the evidence towards this model.
 This can be observed further until SMC~step~19.
 At step~20 (i.e. with inclusion of data with ${t\approx 3}$ and ${\initV=0.25}$), the uncertainty suddenly increases drastically, which does not allow a clear interpretation of the Bayes factor anymore.
 The 95\% confidence interval reaches from areas of decisive support for model~\ref{eq:ODEstress} to decisive support for model~\ref{eq:ODE}.
 After this step the uncertainty decreases again but stays on a high level, still not allowing a clear interpretation of the Bayes factor.
-Overall, the average trend of the Bayes factor indicates support for model~\ref{eq:ODEstress}, but further investigations are needed to make a distinct conclusion.
+Overall, the average trend of the Bayes factor indicates support for model~\ref{eq:ODEstress}, despite needing an additional variable and parameter compared to model~\ref{eq:ODE}, which is already implicitly penalized by the Bayes factor~\cite{Bayes}.
+The modeling advantages of using the environmental stress level presented in Section~\ref{subsec:model} still hold true, even though the present experimental data are not best-suited for showing quantitatively in a prominent way the benefits of this approach.
+Further investigations with better-suited data are needed to demonstrate the full potential of the environmental stress level.

 To understand the large deviations in the Bayes factor, especially the one at SMC step 20, we take a closer look at the model solution and the data.
 We use the average expected values from Table~\ref{Tab:deviations1} (model parameters) and supplementary Table~\ref{Tab:deviationsSUP} (scaling factors $n_\text{D1:4}$ and $n_\text{D5}$) to calculate the corresponding average model solution~$V(t)$ and scale the measurements~$I^V$.
 The resulting time evolution of~$V(t)$ in comparison with the calibration data sets~D1--D5 can be seen in Figure~\ref{Fig:resFull}.